nt246/NTRES6940-data-science/lecture_notes/lesson8-tidy-data.md

 first step is always to figure out what the variables and observations are.
 Sometimes this is easy; other times you’ll need to consult with the people who originally generated the data.
-The second step is to resolve one of two common problems:
+The second step is to resolve one of **two common problems**:

-  - One variable might be spread across multiple columns.
+  - **One variable might be spread across multiple columns**.

-  - One observation might be scattered across multiple rows.
+  - **One observation might be scattered across multiple rows**.

 Typically a dataset will only suffer from one of these problems; it’ll only suffer from both if you’re really unlucky\!
 To fix these problems, you’ll need the two most important functions in tidyr: `pivot_longer()` and `pivot_wider()`.

-Now that you’re there, you can also take a look at Chapter 12.4 on `separate()` and `unite()`
+Now that you’re over in “R for Data Science”, you can continue on to also take a look at Chapter 12.4 on `separate()` and `unite()` - two simple functions for splitting and combining information from different columns.

 <br>

-### A simple example to further illustrate tidy and untidy data
+### Another example to further illustrate tidy and untidy data

-To explore tidy data in a different context, let’s work through and example developed by Jenny Bryan using data on the Lord of the Rings movies.
+To explore tidy data in a different context, let’s work through a tutorial developed by Jenny Bryan using data on the Lord of the Rings movies.
 This nicely illustrates the concepts of lengtening and widening datasets.
 It uses outdated functions for pivoting the dataframes, however, so we’ll work through updated code here (i.e. only look at the